 Forcing our interests on anyone else should be considered carefully prior to execution.
 You place yourself in a vulnerable position once you decide to subject others to your interests without their input.
 This vulnerable position includes a pressure to impress them rather than simply enjoy your time being around them.
 Their lack of positive response towards your interests will cause you to either question these interests or double-down and force more of your interests on them.

-Improve Their Feelings Towards You
+Allow Others to Play Their Music: Improve Their Feelings Towards You

-Similar to the Ben Franklin effect, your acceptance of their gesture to play the songs they like will make these people like you.
+Similar to the Ben Franklin effect, the acceptance of their gesture to play the songs they like will make these people like you.
 They will feel as if their interests are affirmed and that they’ve helped improve the social setting around them.
 We tend to like those who accept our help because we perceive ourselves as useful, with our time spent seeming purposeful.
 Allowing them to relish in their moment of forcing their interests upon you will strengthen their respect for you and serve to set the mood right for all around.
 Rather than making them feel vulnerable by attempting to one-up them with your own song, you will bring them comfort.

 Remember these dynamics when forcing your interests upon others.
 Allow others to pick the choice of restaurant you eat at, and the choice of movie that you watch with them.
 The limited discomfort you may feel while trying to enjoy the interest of another is an investment you make to permanently improve your image in the eyes of others.

 Read our analyses of current events by becoming a Patron.

 - How to Talk About People You Don’t Like – (When You Have To)

 - How Choosing Your Battles Wisely Affects Your Place in the World